 Many tax and budget reforms know no ideological or party boundaries.
-While legitimate debates transpire on degrees of progressivity or size of government, no one favors the unequal justice, inefficiency, and complexity we see in our tax code today.
-Neither does anyone really favor the ways that tomorrow's scheduled deficits-over and beyond any amount related to recession-threaten economic slowdown and place unfair burdens on our children.
+While legitimate debates transpire on degrees of progressivity or the size of government, no one favors the unequal justice, inefficiency, and complexity we see in our tax code today.
+Neither does anyone really favor the ways that tomorrow's scheduled deficits - over and beyond any amount related to the recession threaten economic slowdown and place unfair burdens on our children.
+As current budget pressure forces us to consider tax reform as a means of raising revenue, past reforms provide us some valuable lessons.